The Prayer That Covered Everything — Modern Paraphrase | fresh.bible

 "But will God actually dwell with people on the earth?
 The heavens — even the highest heavens — can't contain you.
 How much less this house that I've built!

-Yet please — have regard for the of your servant and his plea, O Lord my God.
-Listen to the cry and the that your servant prays before you.
-Let your eyes be open day and night toward this house — the place where you promised to set your name — so that you would hear the offered toward this place.
+Yet please — have regard for the Prayer of your servant and his plea, O Lord my God.
+Listen to the cry and the Prayer that your servant prays before you.
+Let your eyes be open day and night toward this house — the place where you promised to set your name — so that you would hear the Prayer offered toward this place.

 That's still what is, by the way.
 Not a building, not a technique, not the right words in the right order.
 Just turning toward God and trusting that he hears.